wizardengineer/hwid-checker-mg/README.md

 ```

 - First, The type data member of size ``BYTE`` or ``uint8_t`` holds the SMBIOS specification defines the DMI Types different types of elements a computer.
 For example, type 2, means that the record contains
   "Base Board" Information.
-To have a better understand of the Types SMBIOS defines, here's a code representation in file [smbios.h]():
+To have a better understand of the Types SMBIOS defines, here's a code representation in file [smbios.hpp](https://github.com/medievalghoul/hwid-checker-mg/tree/master/hwid_checker/includes/smbios.hpp):

 ```c++
   enum dmi_entry_type